CLAVICLE ANATOMY

 Lateral (Outer) End

-• Articulates with the acromion of the scapula (acromial end)
+The lateral end articulates with the acromion of your scapula (acromial end).

 STERNAL END